 1. Download and print the Bunny Template PDF pattern above.
-Cut 2 bunny shapes from the wool blend felt and transfer markings for the eyes.
+Cut two bunny shapes from the wool blend felt and transfer markings for the eyes.
 Make sure the bunnies are facing opposite ways.
-Using three strands of embroidery thread, stitch the eyes with 3 small stitches as shown.
+Using three strands of embroidery thread, stitch the eyes with three small stitches as shown.

 2. Pin bunny shapes together, right sides facing out.
 Starting just behind the front leg, attach the two pieces using a whip stitch.
 For the cleanest finish, make your stitches evenly spaced, (approx. 1/16” apart) and as close to the the edge as possible (approx. 1/16” from the edge).

 3. Stop stitching just past the ears to stuff the front legs and ears.
 Break off tiny pieces of stuffing and use a pencil tip or dowel rod to fill them a little at a time.
 Continue stitching, then stop again just past the hind legs.
 Fill the hind legs in the same way as the front, then the head and the rest of the body.
 Bunny should be firm but not overstuffed.
 For more detailed instructions on stuffing, see Benzie Maker Hillary’s tips here.